 Feline Corona Virus Diagnosis

 Blood tests can determine whether a cat has been exposed to feline corona virus by checking for antibodies to the virus.
-However, the test cannot distinguish between feline corona virus and FIP.
+However, the test cannot distinguish between feline corona virus and the FIP variant.
 A diagnosis of FIP is made based on a cat’s symptoms, x-rays, lab results, and evaluation of the fluid buildup.

 Treatment